 Create CV or Resume for Australia

-Resumes and CV’s can have small but noticeable differences depending on what part of the world you come from.
+Resumes and CV’s can have small but noticeable differences depending on where in the world you come from.
 To improve your chances of getting a job in Australia, it is important that your resume reflects the local style, language and expected length.

-In Australia, resumes are typically two – three pages long.
+In Australia, resumes are typically two – three pages long so they keep the attention of potential hirers.
 They include a summary of your professional skills and experience, a detailed job history, your education, qualifications or licenses and sometimes even your hobbies.

 It is important that your resume demonstrates your skills with specific examples of how you have used your skills to achieve outcomes.
 Rather than just saying you have good communication skills.
-Perhaps include you have multilingual communication skills with experience writing reports for managers.
+Perhaps include you have multilingual communication skills that you developed in a previous job writing reports for managers.

 There is no need to include personal details like religion, age, marital status etc.

-Use your networks and contacts when job seeking
+Use your networks and contacts to find a job in Australia

 Successful Resumes supports migrants from across the globe by writing professional resumes tailored to the Australian jobs market.
-Contact us for a free, no obligations discussion to see how we can help you.
+Contact us for a free, no obligation discussion to see how we can help you.